 Truth Tables and Reality

-There are four options for “practicing a definition of a great relationship” and the “actual relationship”.
-The Truth Table is a good device to help evaluate your thinking about two separate ideas or elements.
-Specifically, it helps you unlink the two things that you think are connected.
+There are four options for “practicing a definition of a great relationship” and the “actual relationship.”
+The Truth Table is an excellent device to help evaluate your thinking about two different ideas or elements.
+Specifically, it enables you to unlink the two things you think are connected.

 The plus and minus signs indicate what is happening with that element.
-In the first two boxes on the left there are two plus signs.
-That says that you are practicing a great definition of relationship and the actual relationship is good.
-The second two boxes state that you are not practicing the great definition and the actual relationship is bad.
+There are two plus signs in the first two boxes on the left.
+That says that you are practicing a great definition of a relationship and the actual relationship is good.
+The second two boxes state that you are not practicing the great definition, and the actual relationship is bad.

-Without the use of the truth table, you would likely conclude that as long as you practice a great relationship definition, the actual relationship will be good.
+Without the truth table, you would likely conclude that the actual relationship will be good as long as you practice a great relationship definition.

-Before the remainder of the above truth table is discussed consider the biblical direction to a husband and wife.
+Before the remainder of the above truth table is discussed, consider the biblical direction for a husband and wife.
 To the wife, God states that she is to respect or submit to the husband.
-To the husband, God states that he is to love his wife as Christ loves the church.
-Therefore, it is common in a discussion with a couple to hear something like this from the husband, “I would love her if she would respect me.”
+To the husband, God says that he is to love his wife as Christ loves the church.
+Therefore, it is common in discussion with a couple to hear something like this from the husband, “I would love her if she would respect me.”
 Or from the wife, “I would respect him if he showed that he loved me.”

 That means that each has linked love and respect together.
 A truth table will help unlink the two items and help each see reality.